Chicago IL 60606

 Prior to joining the firm, Amy was a partner at the law firm of Neal Gerber Eisenberg.
 Amy is a member of the Labor & Employment Law section of the American Bar Association and is a member of the ABA’s Subcommittee on the Development of the Law under the NLRA.
 She was recently selected as a member of the ABA Section of Labor and Employment Law’s 2014 Leadership Development Program which provides leadership training and development to a select group of Section members.

-Amy has been recognized by Chambers & Partners as an up and coming labor and employment lawyer in Chambers USA (2009 – 2012).
+Amy has been recognized by Chambers & Partners as an up and coming labor and employment lawyer in Chambers USA (2009 – 2014).
 She was also named one of the “Top One Hundred Labor Attorneys” in the U.S. for 2008 and 2009, an honor representing the top one percent of labor attorneys in the country.
 Amy was also recognized as a Leading Lawyer in 2014.

 Amy was a contributing editor to the 2007, 2008, 2009, 2011 and 2013 Supplements and to the Sixth Edition of the Developing Labor Law.
 She was also a contributing editor to the ABA’s The Labor Lawyer, Summer 2006 edition.

 Amy regularly makes presentations on a variety of employment law issues, both to employers directly and at seminars.
-Topics include, “Remaining Union-Free in 2009 and Beyond,” “Strategies for Making Unions Unnecessary,” “How to Win Every NLRB Conducted Election,” and “Dealing With Your Union With Confidence.”
+Topics include, “Remaining Union-Free” “Strategies for Making Unions Unnecessary,” “How to Win Every NLRB Conducted Election,” and “Dealing With Your Union With Confidence.”
 Amy also teaches Block I for the Institute of Applied Management and Law’s course, “The Certificate in Employee Relations Law.”

 Representative Experience click to view

 - Represented worldwide meat packing company in numerous union organizing drives, NLRB proceedings and union certification and decertification elections and arbitrations involving the UFCW, Steelworkers and Teamsters

 - Represented nationwide airline caterer in numerous union organizing drives, NLRB proceedings, and union certification and decertification elections, involving the Teamsters and RWDSU